Everything you need to know about Crawl Spaces

 The cost of constructing a crawl space depends on the size, the complexity of the building’s floor plan, and the average cost of construction and materials in your area.
 If you’re going to build a crawl space for a simple family home, the crawl space alone will gobble up $8,000 to $21,000 in materials and labor.

 Benefits of Having a Crawl Space

 A crawl space foundation has several advantages over other types of foundations.
 For starters, crawl spaces can work well in areas that receive high rainfall, dry climates, and sloping sites.
+It is also ideal if you are building in hilly areas where less excavation is needed.
+The contractor only needs to dig for walls and not the entire slab.
 They are also less expensive to build than basements.